The 15 best games for the PlayStation Vita

 If the ‘dancing’ genre itself doesn’t convince you then I’m sure that the fact this game is specifically designed for people who already LOVE Persona 4 will.
 All the hit songs, all your fave characters and even a story that isn’t half bad.
 I know you don’t believe me on this, so play Persona 4 Dancing All Night and prepare to be proved wrong.

-Following on from this TWO more (oh yes that’s right) Persona dancing games are still on their way to the Vita.
+Following on from this TWO more (oh yes that’s right) Persona dancing games are available on the Vita.

 If one game did actually deliver on the console-quality-on-a-handheld promise then it would be Tearaway – a 3D platformer notable for including mechanics based around the Vita’s gimmicky features and making them seem, well, not too gimmicky.